OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 5. The **Pragmatic school**, concerning the role of collaborative research for more efficient knowledge creation and dissemination.

-Recently, the [Foundations for Open Scholarship Strategy Development](https://zenodo.org/record/1323437#.W2bIJSj7RPY) added a 6th to this, the [Community and Inclusion school](https://open-scholarship-strategy.github.io/site/#Community).
-[EXPAND ON THIS A BIT]
+Recently, the [Foundations for Open Scholarship Strategy Development](https://zenodo.org/record/1323437#.W2bIJSj7RPY) added a 6th to this, the [Community and Inclusion school](https://open-scholarship-strategy.github.io/site/#Community), which is concerned with ensuring a diverse and inclusive community in the Open Scholarship space.

 <br/>